marcospaterson/marcospaterson.github.io/_posts/2025-08-05-how-to-create-github-pages-with-jekyll.md

 source "https://rubygems.org"

 gem "jekyll", "~> 4.3.0"
+gem "rouge", "~> 4.0"

 group :jekyll_plugins do
   gem "jekyll-feed", "~> 0.12"
   gem "jekyll-sitemap"
 end

+# Windows and JRuby does not include zoneinfo files, so bundle the tzinfo-data gem
+# and associated library.
+platforms :mingw, :x64_mingw, :mswin, :jruby do gem "tzinfo", ">= 1", "< 3"
+  gem "tzinfo-data"
+end

+# Performance-booster for watching directories on Windows
+gem "wdm", "~> 0.1.1", :platforms => [:mingw, :x64_mingw, :mswin]

+# Lock `http_parser.rb` gem to `v0.6.x` on JRuby builds since newer versions of the gem
+# do not have a Java counterpart.
+gem "http_parser.rb", "~> 0.6.0", :platforms => [:jruby]
 ```

 ## Step 3: Create Your Pages